-Public policymakers often want to reduce the Fund polynamics offer white of reader the amount that people smoke because of smoking's adverse health effects.
+Public policymakers often want to reduce the amount that people smoke because of smoking's adverse health effects.
 There are two ways that policy can attempt to achieve this goal.

-One way to reduce smoking is to shift the demand curve for cigarettes and other tobacco demant curve as agareses and curve consolid products.
+One way to reduce smoking is to shift the

+demand curve for cigarettes and other tobacco products.
 Public service announcements, mandatory health warnings on cigarette packets and the prohibition of cigarette advertising are all policies aimed at reducing the quantity of cigarettes demanded at any given price.
-If successful, those policies shift the demand curve for cugarous panel (a) of figure 4.4.
-Altornatively, policymakers can try to take the price of cigarettes.
-If the government taxes the price of cigarettes, for example, mand curve for cigarettes to the left, as in cigarette compa as much of this tax on logaretie companies peer moon or makers of the law of to consumers in the form of higher prices.
-A higher price encourages smokers to reduce the amount of cigarettes they smoke.
+If successful, those policies shift the nand curve for cigarettes to the left, as in demand curve for cigare-penel (a) of figure 4.4.
+Alternatively, policymakers can try to take the price of cigarettes.
+If the government taxes amulfacture of cigarettes, for example, to consumers in the form of higher prices A higher price encourages smokers to reduce the amount of cigarettes they smoke.
 In this case, the reduced amount of smoking does not represent a shift in the demand curve.
-Instead, tepresents a movement along the same a demand curve to a point with a higher price and lower quantity, as in panel (b) of figure 4.4.
+Instead, it represents a movement along the same demand curve to a point with a higher price and lower quantity, as in panel (b) of figure 4.4.
 How much does the amount of smoking respond to changes in the price of cigarettes?
-Economists have attempted to answer this Economises have attempted to allower one question by studying what happens when the tax on cigarettes changes.
-They have found that a 10 per cent increase in the price causes a 4 per cent reduction in the quantity demanded.
-Teenagets are found to be especially sensitive
+Economists have attempted to answer this question by studying what happens when the tax on cigarettes changes.
+They have found that a 10 per cent increase in the price causes a 4 per cent reduction in the quantity demanded Teenapers are found to be especially sensitive